-• 1: Migrate to no-ref association.
+1: Migrate to no-ref association

 This action modifies the driver and sets the value of DirXML-UseNoRefAssoc to True.
-Additionally, it also converts the existing object associations for this driver to use the DirXML-AssociationsLite attribute (new no-ref association).
+It also converts the existing object associations for this driver to use the DirXMLAssociationsLite attribute (new no-ref association).

-• 2: Migrate to ref association.
+2: Migrate to ref association

 This action modifies the driver and sets the value of DirXML-UseNoRefAssoc to False.
-Additionally, it also converts the existing object associations for this driver to use the DirXML-Associations attribute (legacy association).
+It also converts the existing object associations for this driver to use the DirXMLAssociations attribute (legacy association).

-• 3: Get to no-ref associated entries.
+3: Get no-ref associated entries

-Only applicable if using no-reference association for the driver.
-This action lists the objects associations.
+Applicable only if using no-reference association for the driver.
+This action lists the object's associations.

-• 4: Delete no-ref associated entries.
+4: Delete no-ref associated entries

-Only applicable if using no-reference association for the driver.
-This action deletes the objects associations.
+Applicable only if using no-reference association for the driver.
+This action deletes the object's associations.

-• 5: Rename no-ref association.
+5: Rename no-ref association

-Only applicable if using no-reference association for the driver.
-This action renames the objects associations.
-As the dn is stored as string, any renames to the driver or rename/move of the object (if using dn as association value) may break the association.
-The rename action can be used to correct this behavior.
+Applicable only if using no-reference association for the driver.
+This action renames the object's associations.
+As the DN is stored as a string, renaming the driver or renaming, or moving the object (if using DN as association value) may break the association.
+You can use the rename action to correct this behavior.

-• 99: Exit.
+99: Exit

-7.3.2 Association actions in the driver menu
+7.3.2 Association Actions in the Driver Menu